abelikoff/vidsim/README.md

 vidsim -d .my.cache.dir process <dir1> <dir2> ...
 ```

+### Controlling the matching logic

+### Clustering matches

+By default `vidsim` clusters matches.
+If files `A` and `B` match and later files `B` and `C` match, all 3 files will be grouped together.
+When match parameters are really sensitive (generating a lot of false positives while reducing false negatives) this behavior might result in very large clusters of many false positives.
+One might disable such clustering using the option `--no_cluster` which will make each pair treated as a separate match.

 ### Handle false positives

 Since the comparison logic is imprecise, the will inevitably false positive matches: videos identified as similar, which are not.
 Running the tool repeatedly and revisiting those false positives again and again is annoying and distracting.
 To address this, `vidsim` allows marking pairs of videos as false positive matches, so that when it runs next time, this pair of videos will not be reported as a match.
 Naturally, this is only supported with caching on.